-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Gander's history is a series of unlikely occurrences -- and its latest iteration only sets it apart once more, celebrating Gander Airport as a place where people came together on one of humanity's darkest days to find commonality, support and hope.

-"I don't think there's too many airports in the world that they made a Broadway play about," says Pinsett.
+"I don't think there's too many airports in the world that they made a Broadway play about," said Pinsent.

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.